sophiaphillyqueen/reformedfallacies/README.md

-# reformedfallacies
+# Reformed Fallacy Recognition Manual
-Reformed Fallacy Recognition Manual
+A manual for the Reformed System of Fallacy Recognition